GeoSense-Freiburg/dji_thermal_rpeg_to_tif/README.md

-# dji_h20t_rpeg_to_tif
+# dji_thermal_rpeg_to_tif

 ## Description

-The DJI H20T creates thermal images (infrared) in a format, which is not compatible with current photogrammetric pipelines (e.g., Agisoft Metashape, Pix4D).
+The DJI thermal sensors creates infrared images in a format, which is not directly compatible with most photogrammetric pipelines (e.g., Agisoft Metashape, ODM, Pix4D).
 Moreover, the DJI thermal data should be first calibrated according to emissivity, relative humidity and camera-target-distance.
 This procedure enables to convert entire folders from .rtpeg to .tif format while doing the calibration on the fly.
 The procedure is based on the DJI Thermal SDK.

 ![single](https://github.com/tejakattenborn/dji_h20t_rpeg_to_tif/blob/main/single_frames.png)